gt-serst/dslr/README.md

 - **m** is the number of samples,
 - **y_i** is the true class label (0 or 1) for sample i,
 - **p_i** is the predicted probability for sample i.
+### Maximum likelihood estimation (MLE)
+#### The previous loss function comes directly from maximum likelihood estimation.
+MLE aims to find the parameters θ that maximize the probability of observing the training labels given the input features.
+By applying the log of the likelihood (to simplify the product into a sum), we derive the negative log-likelihood, which is exactly the binary cross-entropy cost function.
+Thus, when we minimize the BCE during training, we are effectively performing maximum likelihood estimation.
 ### Gradient descent
 #### To reduce the error, the gradient of the loss is calculated with respect to each model parameter, indicating the direction and rate at which the parameter should be changed.
 ```math